hawkinsw/DailyPL/syntax-attribute-grammars.md

 ![](./graphics/AssignmentAttributeGrammarFunctionExprPlusExprCalculation.png)

-Again, we can see that the expression's `actual_type` attribute is defined according to its children nodes -- the `actual_type` of the two variables being added together -- which means that it is a synthesized attribute.
+We can see that the expression's `actual_type` attribute is defined according to its children nodes -- the `actual_type` of the two variables being added together -- which means that it is a synthesized attribute.

 If you are thinking that the attribute calculation functions are recursive, you are exactly right!
 And, you can probably see a problem straight ahead.
 So far the attribute calculation functions have relied on attributes of peer, children and parent nodes in the parse tree to already have values.
 Where is our base case?